IcySunStudio/fetcher/README.md

 In a FetchBuilder, if you need to call a task programmatically (for instance to refresh data from a pull-to-refresh), you can use the `controller` argument.

-1. Instantiate a new `BasicFetchBuilderController` (or `ParameterizedFetchBuilderController`) in the bloc or in a state
+1. Instantiate a new `FetchBuilderController` (or `FetchBuilderWithParameterController`) in the bloc or in a state
 2. Pass instance to `controller` parameter of `FetchBuilder`
 3. Call `controller.refresh()` from a function

 ### FetchBuilder with extra argument

-For advanced usage, you can use `FetchBuilder.parameterized` constructor to pass an object to the task.
+For advanced usage, you can use `FetchBuilderWithParameter` widget to pass an object to the task.

 For instance, it can be useful for a search feature, passing the search string in the `refresh` method of the `controller`, each time search field changes.